ferrous-systems/rust-training/training-slides/src/iterators.md

 * Some *Iterators* will calculate each item on-the-fly
 * Some *Iterators* will take data another iterator, and then calculate something new

+Note:

+Technically, all iterators calculate things on-the-fly.
+Some own another iterator and use that as input to their calculation, and some have an internal state that they can use for calculation. `fn next(&mut self) -> Self::Item` can only access `Self` so it is about what `Self` contains.

+* `struct SomeIter<T> where T: Iterator { inner: T }`
+* `struct SomeOtherIter { random_seed: u32 }`

 ## Important to note

 * Iterators are lazy